 The leadership of a company shapes and defines culture.
 Leaders set the tone and the culture, values, and beliefs for others to follow and emulate.
 Managers endorse the culture and support the values and beliefs.
 Managers motivate employees to live up to that culture.
 Great leaders communicate the organisational culture company-wide and influence employee attitudes and behaviours.
 Managers consistently support this culture and drive employees to live by it.

-Empower your Managers and Leaders with Employsure
+Empower your Managers and Leaders with Peninsula

 With a shifting work environment, hybrid workforce, labour shortages, and other professional challenges, both leaders and managers are having a tough time in the workplace.

 Managers are generally having difficulties keeping their employees engaged and managing underperforming employees.
 They also need support in understanding the evolving workplace relations system.
-Employsure has worked with several leaders and managers to ease their stress and answer their burning questions about management and employment.
+Peninsula has worked with several leaders and managers to ease their stress and answer their burning questions about management and employment.

 Call our 24/7 Advice Line today to get your questions answered.